 For starters, you will need someplace for people to buy from.
 Selling to friends and family can be a great low-cost way to test the waters, along with setting up a booth at a local farmer’s market.
-Having an online shop such as your own website and/or an Etsy store can be a great way to let people purchase your lip gloss from outside of your local area.
+Having an online shop on a platform like Shopify and/or selling on Amazon or creating an Etsy store can be a great way to let people purchase your lip gloss from outside your local area.

-To get people to your product, you can start by creating a social media presence and promoting your products on popular social media platforms like Instagram, Facebook, Twitter, Pinterest, and YouTube, and also working with beauty-related blogs.
-You can also distribute samples to local beauty stores and spas, or participate in trade shows and other events.
+To get people to your product, you can start by creating a social media presence and promoting your products on popular social media platforms like Instagram, Facebook, Twitter, Pinterest, and YouTube, and also working with beauty-related blogs or influencers.
+You can also distribute samples to local beauty stores and spas or participate in trade shows and other events.

 With a little creativity and hard work, you can get your lip gloss business off the ground and start generating some buzz.

 Step 8: Prepare to Launch!